hila-chefer/NLP_Final_Project/README.rst

 * This will run visualizations for pruning 0%, 40%, 60%, 90% of the least significant heads using our method.
 * Results are saved to the root project directory.
-* The example shown in the paper is the second one.
+* The example shown in the report is the second one.
 * Set ``training.trainer=mmf_exp`` to output visualizations

 **LXMERT:**